 - Some hoverboards have a green light near the battery gauge.
-If this lights up green, feel free to put your second foot on.
-If yours doesn’t have this don’t worry.
+Feel free to put your second foot on if this lights up green.
+If yours doesn’t have this, don’t worry.
 Just go ahead and put your second foot on.
 If you lose your balance and have to step off, that’s fine.

 - Once you get the hang of it, you will have both feet on your board.
 Keep your feet as far apart from each other as possible, because a wide stance will help with stability.

 - Step 6

 - Hoverboards are designed to help balance you once you are on, so rest for a few moments and get used to this feeling.